Temporally Non-Uniform Cellular Automata: Surjectivity, Reversibility and Cyclic Behavior: The Model

+The rule sequence can also be presented exploiting $\Theta(t)$ only.
+Following are some of such presentations. \begin{itemize} \item {\em Integer sequence representations:} If we note down the time $t$ when $\Theta(t)$ is true, then a sequence of integers is obtained.
+These integers indicate the time steps when $f$ is applied.
+For example, if $\Theta(t)$ is true when $t$ is odd, then we get the following series: $1, 3,5,7,9,\cdots$.
+The t-NUCA can be represented as: $(f,g)[1,3,5,7,9,\cdots]$.

+\item {\em OEIS number representation:} If a series of integers, as above, is found to represent a rule sequence, then the rule sequence can alternatively be presented by an {\em OEIS number}.
+In the database of OEIS~\citep{oeis}, the integer sequences are designated by some lexicographical ordering number.
+For example, the above series ($1,3,5,7,9,\cdots$) is described by OEIS number $A005408$.
+Then, the t-NUCA can be presented as $(f,g)[A005408]$.

+\item {\em Binary sequence representation:} A direct representation of a rule sequence is the use of a binary sequence, in which 1 and 0 indicate the application of the rule $f$ and the rule $g$ respectively.
+Hence, the above rule sequence (with integer sequence: $1,3,5,7,9,\cdots$) can be presented as $010101\cdots$.
+Therefore, the t-NUCA can be represented as $(f,g)[0101010\cdots]$.
+Since, in the sequence $010101\cdots$, the term `$01$' repeats over and over, the sequence can be presented as $(01)^+$.
+Then, the t-NUCA is denoted as $(f,g)[(01)^+]$. \end{itemize}

-Hence the time steps of applying $f$ is as follow : $1,2,4,5,7,8,\cdots$ (OEIS $A001651$).
-That is, rule $f$ is applied twice and the rule $g$ is used once, and this repeats (see Figure~\ref{fig:14X243_1}).
-This represents a periodic rule sequence with period length $3$.
-Alternatively, to examine the detailed transitions of a t-NUCA with periodic rule sequence, we present the space-time diagram of a t-NUCA $(90,73)[A001651]$ in Figure~\ref{Fig:Type1}.
-Here, the cells with states $1$, updated by $f$ or $g$, are marked by {\em blue} or {\em red}, respectively.
-The cells with state $0$ are represented by {\em white} cells.
+In the present work, the binary sequence presentation is mostly used.
+The rule sequences, however, can be classified as {\em periodic} and {\em aperiodic}.
+A rule sequence is periodic if a finite subsequence of rules repeats infinitely in the sequence.
+The t-NUCA $(30,90)[101010\cdots]$ of Example~\ref{Example:tNUCA3090} uses a periodic rule sequence.
+As another example, consider the t-NUCA $(90,73)[110110110\cdots]$.
+It also uses a periodic rule sequence, in which the subsequence 110 (that is, the rule subsequence (90, 90, 73)) repeats infinitely.
+The space-time diagram of the t-NUCA is shown in Figure~\ref{Fig:Type1}.
+Here, the cells with state 1 that are updated by $f$ ($g$) are marked by {\em blue} ({\em red}), whereas the cells with state $0$ are marked by {\em white}.
+The difference in dynamical behavior of the t-NUCA from ECA 90 and ECA 73 can also be observed in Figure~\ref{Fig:Type1}.